Medically Reviewed by Dr. Majid Tanveer, DVM

-Whether in filet shape or as a whole fish that has been properly cleaned and deboned.
-Eliminate the skin from the fish whenever it has been cooked and cooled totally.
+Whether in filet shape or as a whole fish that has been appropriately cleaned and deboned.
+Eliminate the skin from the fish whenever it has been cooked and cooled.
 Then slice it into bite-sized pieces.

-The pieces can be offered as treats into your dog’s regular commercial or home-cooked food.
+The pieces can be offered as treats in your dog’s regular commercial or home-cooked food.

 To reap the nutritional benefits of fish skin, try dried fish skin.
 This helps you with the hassle of cooking it.
 Rawhide is a safe, healthy, and boredom-busting alternative to dehydrated fish skins.
 The dried-out skins are chewy and durable.

-Salmon is extremely poisonous to dogs, both raw and undercooked, and can be lethal.
+Salmon is highly poisonous to dogs, raw and undercooked, and can be lethal.
 Your dog should never be fed raw or undercooked salmon.
-Salmon that is served raw or that has not been properly cooked contains germs and parasites.
+Salmon that is served raw or that has not been adequately cooked contains germs and parasites.

 Canned tuna usually doesn’t have bones.
-These are extremely poisonous to dogs.
-Salmon dog food is made by a variety of commercial companies who specialize in this type of food.
+These are highly poisonous to dogs.
+Salmon dog food is made by various commercial companies specializing in this type of food.

 Salmon is the main wellspring of creature protein in a few food varieties.
-While others contain salmon as the main protein but also include other meat.
+While others contain salmon as the primary protein but also include other meat.

 Salmon Can Be Fed in a Variety of Ways

-Add a fish oil tablet to your dog’s food or slip salmon oil into his supper plate on a regular basis.
+Add a fish oil tablet to your dog’s food or slip salmon oil into his supper plate regularly.
 Any pet store will have salmon jerky and salmon-based dog meals.